Housing Tasmania Tenancy Services

-Tasmania’s Child Safety Service is an essential service which means anyone with a concern about the safety and wellbeing of a child and their family will still be able call the Strong Families Safe Kids Advice and Referral Line 1800 000 123 to discuss their concerns.
+Tasmania’s Child Safety Service is an essential service which means anyone with a concern about the safety and wellbeing of a child and their family will still be able call the Strong Families Safe Kids Advice and Referral Line on 1800 000 123 to discuss their concerns.
 Children and young people can also contact the Advice and Referral Line to ask for help for themselves.

-The Child Safety Service has adopted social distances measures which means our service has made some changes to the way we work, including replacing all non-essential face-to-face meetings and contact arrangements with phone or video links.
+The Child Safety Service has adopted physical distancing measures which means our service has made some changes to the way we work, including replacing all non-essential face-to-face meetings and contact arrangements with phone or video links.
 This change will be in place until further notice.